 Making Your Way In Affiliate Marketing

 Some of the earliest steps in affiliate marketing include deciding a topic area, finding relevant products to create and building a website.
 But, there is one other step that is often overlooked.
 That step is education!

 If you wanted to, you could start affiliate marketing on your own and figure it out as you go along.
 Many people do and some of them are successful.

 But, you’re at a disadvantage if you do this.
 After all, you’d have to rely on advice and information from the internet and many of the sites out there contradict each other.

 What works and what doesn’t also changes over time, so if you rely on a range of websites, you risk following out of date information.
 That type of advice could easily harm your site instead of helping you make money.

 Instead, it’s much better to get the information you need from a single source.
 That way you end up with a strategy that works well and will be effective in the long-term.

-Regardless of your situation or skill level, my #1 recommendation for training is a site called Wealthy Affiliate.
-This is where I got my start in affiliate marketing and I’ve continued to learn from Wealthy Affiliate’s support and training over the years.
+Regardless of your situation or skill level, my #1 recommendation for training can help you get started.
+This is where I got my start in affiliate marketing and I’ve continued to learn to grow my income.